qantas

 Redeeming for Economy Rewards can make sense

-Whilst we usually advise saving your points for premium cabin travel, using your Qantas Points for Economy Class travel can provide good value in these cases.
-If you are looking for more inspiration for what to do with your Qantas Points, check out our best uses of points series.
+While we usually advise saving your points for premium cabin travel, using your Qantas Points to fly Economy can provide good value in these cases.
+If you’re looking for more inspiration for what to do with your Qantas Points, check out our ‘best uses of points’ series.

-If you would like to search for flights from a city that doesn’t appear on the Qantas website, check out this guide.
+If you’d like to search for flights from a city that doesn’t appear on the Qantas website, check out this guide.
 Finally, if you have no idea how to start your search for a reward seat, check out this post.

 Using Qantas Points for upgrades

-Many people aim to play the upgrade lottery, but if you don’t have high Qantas Frequent Flyer status, your chances of securing a Business or First Class seat are quite low.
+Many people aim to play the upgrade lottery, but if you don’t have high Qantas Frequent Flyer status, your chances of securing a Business or First Class seat can be quite low.

 Upgrades are very limited and tend to be allocated in the days before a flight, in order of status and fare purchased.
 In limited cases, anyone can upgrade a domestic flight with points if there is Business Class reward seat availability.